microsoft/Windows-DevRel/Tutorials/winui-local-ai/3-build-ui.md

 # Build UI

+In this module, you'll construct a user interface (UI) for a WinUI 3 application using XAML.
+You'll start by setting up the main window and then structuring the app's UI with grids, stacks, and controls, to create a layout for image selection and poem generation.
+By the end of this module, you will have created the base layout for your application that you will add functionality to in the next module.

+## XAML

 In WinUI 3, XAML defines the app’s UI using an XML-based syntax to describe layout, appearance, and element hierarchy.
 It enables declarative UI construction, such as a button with properties and event bindings:

 ```xml